RakhithJK/BishopFox-sliver-wiki/BOF-&-COFF-Support.md

 "Enables SeTrustedCredManAccess Privilege in a token stolen from winlogon.exe to dump Windows Credential Manager");
 ```

 Looking at the script we can see the BOF requires a single integer argument.
 The corresponding Sliver `extension.json` file is shown below.
 Note that BOFs will always rely on the `coff-loader` extension but other kinds of extensions may not.
 If the `coff-loader` extension is not already installed on your system, it can be installed using `armory install coff-loader`.
+You can list installed extensions by simply running the `extensions` command with no arguments.

 ```json
 {